 Paycheck Protection Program (PPP)

 If your firm received a PPP loan and has already applied for and received forgiveness or is planning to apply for forgiveness, please review our guidance document on this topic (PDF 425KB) at our Indirect Cost Rate Guidance Documents link on the main page.
-We have also prepared frequently asked questions (PDF 111.92KB) that provides some additional information on this topic. if you have any additional questions bout the PPP loan forgiveness and how this may affect your firm's indirect cost rate, please contact Schatzie Harvey at 360-705-7006 or email@example.com
+We have also prepared frequently asked questions (PDF 111.92KB) that provides some additional information on this topic. if you have any additional questions about the PPP loan forgiveness and how this may affect your firm's indirect cost rate, please contact Jarron Elter at 360-705-7799 or firstname.lastname@example.org

 In collaboration with other State Department of Transportation (DOT) Audit Organizations, WSDOT Internal Audit uses the Federal Highway Administration (FHWA) Audit Exchange to notify other State DOTs of the Indirect Cost Rates accepted by our office.
 The Audit Exchange is a secure SharePoint site, with access controlled and managed by FHWA, and per 23 CFR 172.11(d) the Audit Exchange serves as a platform to share information.
-Please contact Schatzie Harvey at 360-705-7006 or firstname.lastname@example.org if you have any questions.
+Please contact Jarron Elter at 360-705-7799 or email@example.com if you have any questions.

 If you have any questions about the indirect cost rate review process that this page doesn't answer please let us know by sending an email to firstname.lastname@example.org

-The Consultant Information Sheet for Fiscal Year 2020 submissions will include questions about the Paycheck Protection Program (PPP).
+The Consultant Information Sheet will include questions about the Paycheck Protection Program (PPP).
 Did your firm apply for a PPP Loan?
 If so, did your firm apply for loan forgiveness?
 We are still evaluating the best approach to handle the credit required per 48 CFR 31.201-5 if the loan is forgiven.
 But we wanted to let you know we are adding questions to the Consultant Information Sheet about PPP.

 Frequently asked questions (FAQ)